Block mounts

 Start the parent daemon

-You can start the daemon using the following command:
+Start the daemon using the following command:

 $ anjuna-block-manager.sh start --volume /home/ec2-user/enclave-data.img